 Still, up until the year 2000, they have been developing the infrastructure further in the hope of reviving the industries and boosting up the economy.
 These efforts have left behind boat lifts and escalators, now standing empty and immobile.
 Nobody seems to transport goods by water ways anymore.
 Not to Mons.

-So in this ghostly and abandoned neighborhood we decided to spend our Sunday.
-Driving from a ship escalator to an old spooky tunnel and ending up into a lift for boats, in which there was a museum.
+So in this ghostly and abandoned part of Belgium we decided to spend our Sunday.
+Driving from a ship escalator to an old spooky tunnel and ending up into a lift for boats, which now accommodates a museum.

 While returning home we saw a sports plane up in the air.
 There was this bright lamp appearing on top of Waffles head.
 What would be a better way to have an overview on all the things we had just visited, than flying over them, side by side with sunset?
 So we tracked the airstrip, found a pilot, and flew.
 That might have been the best idea of the day.

 We scrambled into this small tin can, which jumped up to the sky.
 Circling the towns and following the water lines, built by men, and doing a few flyby’s with para motorists.
 The sky was painted in orange mist with the sunset.
 Breathtaking views again!